TodePond/Airspace/README.md

 print("Hello world!")
 ```

-**Note:** Colons can also be placed at the start of a line.
+**Note:** Colons can be placed at the start of a line too.
 It makes no difference.

 ```js
 ;;print("Hello world!")